dlion/domenicoluciani/_posts/2016-04-09-hello-world-nucleo.md

 Click on "Compiler", after the init process click on "My Programs" with the right button and select "New Program".
 Choose your platform, choose "Empty Program" template and insert the name of your program.
-First of all we have to add to our project an MBED library to work withe the our board; click on the project with the right button and choose "Import Library" and "From Import Wizard".
+First of all we have to add to our project the MBED library to work with the our board; click on the project with the right button and choose "Import Library" and "From Import Wizard".

 ![mbed1](/assets/images/posts/mbed1.png)